 Customers always demand high levels of customer service.
 Such customer service expectations are what ultimately inform their level of satisfaction, leaving brands with a difficult question: how can you possibly meet your customers’ needs while staying ahead of the competition?
 The answer is customer loyalty.

 PR Newswire says that the loyalty management market will grow from $1.4 Billion in 2015 to $6.0 Billion by 2023.
 Businesses are building strategies in focus to increase customer loyalty

 Loyalty is the perfect tool for managing, and exceeding customer expectations with every purchase.
 But in order to address them with loyalty, it is important to understand the types of client expectations and what they mean in the context of retention and reward marketing.

 And don’t forget, unless you have a quality product you can never win customer loyalty.
 Maybe that’s why a lot of businesses use the Kano model of customer satisfaction to know the changes to make in products for happy customers.

 - Loyal customers have a positive impact on businesses recommending your brand to friends and family with good word of mouth.

 - When customers are satisfied, they become loyal and have higher customer lifetime value.

 5. Collect customer feedback

-Hubspot study says, “42% of companies don’t survey their customers or collect feedback”.
+As per the Hubspot study, “A full 42% of companies don’t survey their customers or collect feedback.”
 Eventually, these companies fail to understand customer expectations.
-Customer feedback is vital for all businesses to get an overall transparent performance picture and improve your products and services.
+Customer feedback is vital for all businesses to get an overall transparent performance picture and improve their products and services.